cappuccino/cappuccino.org/source/learn/ojtest.html.markdown

-`OJTest` is a collection Framework that aims to provide a comprehensive testing solution for Cappuccino applications.
-The `OJTest` frameworks are another repository of the Cappuccino project.
-You can find it [here](https://github.com/cappuccino/OJTest).
+OJTest is a collection of frameworks which aim to provide a comprehensive testing solution for Cappuccino applications.
+They are separate from Cappuccino itself.
+You can find the framworks [here](https://github.com/cappuccino/OJTest).

-`OJTest` are the perfect frameworks to create unit-tests and test algorithms. `OJTest` run in a shell and do not use any headless browser, it means that no DOM element are created along with your tests.
-To achieve DOM element testing, you can take a look in the next topic [cucapp](/learn/cucapp.html).
+OJTest is used to create unit-tests and test algorithms.
+OJTest runs in a shell and, unlike say Cucapp, does not use a web browser.
+This means there are no DOM elements, the actual browser based bits and pieces that implement the UI in Cappuccino.
+You still have all the logic but it's running in a 'headless' mode so to speak.
+(To test with actual DOM elements in play (full UI simulation), see the next topic [Cucapp](/learn/cucapp.html).)

-These frameworks are used to test the Cappuccino Framework, you can find a lot of examples in the folder `Tests/` of the Cappuccino source.
+Cappuccino itself is tested using OJTest, so there are many examples in its source code on how to write tests.
+Check out the `Tests/` folder of the Cappuccino sources.

 ### Installation

-OJTest is installed by default when you install Cappuccino from the source.
+OJTest is installed by default when you install Cappuccino from sources.
 If you did not do it, please follow the tutorial [Advanced: Install from Source](/learn/build-source.html).

-Once Cappuccino is installed, you do not have the lastest version of `OJTest` installed yet.
-If you like risks and you would like to use the latest version of `OJTest`, please follow the procedure below.
+Once Cappuccino is installed, you may choose to install the latest version of OJTest, which might be newer than the version included with Cappuccino.
+To do so, follow these steps.

-First, clone the git repository of OJTest :
+First, clone the git repository of OJTest:

     :::bash
     git clone https://github.com/cappuccino/OJTest

-Then move to the OJTest directory and launch the install command :
+Then enter the OJTest directory and launch the install command:

     :::bash
+    cd OJTest
-    cd OJTest; jake install
+    jake install

-To be sure everything runs fine, verify that you have the `ojtest` command in your PATH:
+Verify that `ojtest` is in your `PATH`:

     :::bash
     # ojtest -h